cjdoris/Cliff.jl/README.md

 # 🏔️ Cliff.jl

 Cliff, the Command Line InterFace Factory, is a lightweight, type-stable argument parsing library for Julia built to help you assemble polished CLIs without fuss.
+It combines familiar ergonomics with a few focused conveniences:

+- Standard command-line affordances such as positional arguments, long options (`--arg=foo`), short options (`-n 5`), flags (`--version`), and repeated arguments (`-vvv`).
+- Arbitrarily nested subcommands so complex workflows like `git remote add ...` feel natural.
+- Type-stable retrieval helpers that convert values on access, keeping downstream code predictable.
+- Early-stopping hooks and auto-help support so `--help` and similar flags can exit gracefully.

 ```julia
 using Cliff